friendica/friendica-addons/cal/README.md

 Calendar Export
 ===============

-This addon makes it possible to export the events posted by your users being exported to other formats, so they can be imported into other calendar applications.
+This addon makes it possible to export the events posted by your users, so they can be imported into other calendar applications.

 Exporting a calendar is an _opt-in_ feature which has to be activated by each of the users in the _addon settings_.
 As the admin you can only provide the